chimericdream/worldofpannotia.com/src/equipment/goods-services/tools-skill-kits/index.md

 **Unholy Symbols:** An unholy symbol is like a holy symbol except that it focuses negative energy and is used by evil clerics (or by neutral clerics who want to cast evil spells or command undead).

 **Magnifying Glass:** This simple lens allows a closer look at small objects.
 It is also useful as a substitute for flint and steel when starting fires.
 Lighting a fire with a magnifying glass requires light as bright as sunlight to focus, tinder to ignite, and at least a full-round action.
-A magnifying glass grants a +2 circumstance bonus on _appraise_ checks involving any item that is small or highly detailed.
+A magnifying glass grants a +2 circumstance bonus on {% skill_link appraise %} checks involving any item that is small or highly detailed.

-**Musical Instrument, Common or Masterwork:** A masterwork instrument grants a +2 circumstance bonus on _perform_ checks involving its use.
+**Musical Instrument, Common or Masterwork:** A masterwork instrument grants a +2 circumstance bonus on {% skill_link perform %} checks involving its use.

 **Potion Belt:** This broad leather belt has a large steel clasp in the front.
 It is made of thick, tough leather to hold the weight of several flasks of liquid or vials of potions and poisons.
 Typical potion belts have eight leather straps, four on each side, that can be fitted around the neck of a flask or vial, securing it to the belt.
 An item secured in this manner may be retrieved as a move action.